Last updated on December 6th, 2023 at 01:08 pm

 Keeping elections secure using identity technology was one of the hottest conversation topics, and use cases for ID scanning, biometrics, and identity verification for authentication generated a lot of interest.

-Overall, the summit was an exciting opportunity to connect with leaders on the future of identity documentation.
+Overall, the Thales ID Experience was an exciting opportunity to connect with leaders on the future of identity documentation.
 Feel free to reach out to us to discuss your identity verification needs.
 Or if you want to sample the chocolate IDs that Thales handed out to attendees.